Bone Thugs-n-Harmony: 1994: Creepin on ah Come Up

-1995–96: E. 1999 Eternal
+1995–1997: E. 1999 Eternal and The Art of War

 In 1995, the group's second album, E. 1999 Eternal, was released.
-It included the singles "1st of tha Month", which peaked at No. 12 on the Hot 100 and No. 4 on Hot Rap Tracks, and "Tha Crossroads", which reached No. 1 on both the Hot 100 and Hot Rap Tracks charts.
+It included the singles "1st of tha Month", which peaked at No. 12 on the Hot 100 and No. 4 on Hot Rap Tracks and "Tha Crossroads" which reached No. 1 on both the Hot 100 and Hot Rap Tracks charts.
+Tha Crossroads was the highest-debuting rap single ever when it entered the national singles chart at No, 2 and a week later became No, 1 making it the fastest single to rise to the top position on the charts since the Beatles with "Can't Buy Me Love" in 1964.
+The song earned them a Grammy Award.
 The album generally saw positive reviews from critics as Bone had diversified its content and musical style.
 Critics were particularly intrigued by the album due to Bone Thugs-n-Harmony's ability to reduce the banality associated with gangsta rap in their music at a time when the subgenre had become exceedingly cliché.
 A considerable portion of the album's concept was built upon violent subject matter, yet they also incorporated deeper themes, as its songs dealt with more spirituality and occult mysticism.
 The album was produced by DJ U-Neek (with co-production from Tony C. and Kenny McCloud).
 E. 1999 Eternal also introduced Bone's trademark tracks devoted entirely to the use of marijuana.
 The album name originated from one of the street names of a corner (E. 99th street and St. Clair) that was a familiar hangout to Bone members, as well as Eazy-E's album Eternal E. Naming it after Eazy-E's album was just another way of showing respect and tribute to the rapper who had helped them reach success.
-Also in 1995, Flesh-n-Bone would become the first member of the group to release a debut album, titled T.H.U.G.S, which was certified gold by the RIAA.
+Also in 1996, Flesh-n-Bone would become the first member of the group to release a debut album, titled T.H.U.G.S, which was certified gold by the RIAA.
 In 1996, due to their success, the Cleveland clan established their own label, Mo Thugs Records, and released the Family Scriptures compilation album to introduce many of the Cleveland-based and other artists whom they were developing.
 E. 1999 Eternal is the group's most commercially successful album; it has been certified 4x platinum by the RIAA.

 There were plans for Bone Thugs-n-Harmony to collaborate with West Coast rapper 2Pac on a studio album titled One Nation.
 The project brought hip hop artists from all areas of the American map such as Boot Camp Clik, OutKast, Scarface, E-40, and more.
 However, 2Pac was shot and killed in September 1996 so the album never came into fruition.
 Bootlegs of songs produced while 2Pac was still alive have been distributed.